mattermost/docs/source/deployment/mobile-app-deployment.rst

 ----

 #####################################################
-Mobile Deployment via Public App Stores (Recommended)
+Mobile deployment via public app stores (recommended)
 #####################################################

 To proceed you must have a Mattermost Server installed and accessible.
 This is also true for using the hosted version of the Mattermost push proxy (HPNS).

 *********************************
-Accessing the Mobile Applications
+Accessing the mobile applications
 *********************************

 The Mattermost mobile application is available for both Android and iOS devices.
 At this point, it’s as simple as having your users download the application and `point to your Mattermost Server URL <https://docs.mattermost.com/help/getting-started/signing-in.html#ios-setup>`_.